 But season 2 will also see a bunch of new additions including Paul Bullion of Peaky Blinders fame and Krisofer Hivju from Game of Thrones.

-In March, Netflix announced seven more new cast members who are set to join the show in season 2, including some of your favourites from Bridgerton, Outlander and Downton Abbey.
+In March, Netflix announced seven more new cast members who are set to join the show, including some of your favourites from Bridgerton, Outlander and Downton Abbey.

 The Witcher Season 2 — meet the latest cast additions: